Drips Privacy Policy

 Data transfer to third countries

-If necessary for our purposes, we may also transfer your data to recipients outside the European Economic Area ("Third Countries").
-This is particularly the case in the context of contract processing or due to legal regulations.
+If necessary for our purposes, we may also transfer your data to recipients outside the European Economic Area or Switzerland ("Third Countries").
+This is particularly the case in the context of contract processing or due to legal regulations, or if such transfer is based on your explicit consent or subject to safeguards that assure the protection of your data.

 We only transfer your data to recipients in Third Countries in accordance with the provisions of Chapter 5 of the GDPR, i.e. if it is ensured that the European Commission has adopted an adequacy decision pursuant to Art.
-45 (1) GDPR, or appropriate safeguards within the meaning of Art.
+45 (1) GDPR / the Federal Council has recognized a States' adequate level of data protection, or appropriate safeguards within the meaning of Art.
 46 (2) and (3) GDPR have been implemented, or a derogation pursuant to Art.
 49 GDPR applies.

-We use the EU Commission's standard contractual clauses for the transfer of personal data to third countries (SCC) to ensure an appropriate level of protection for the recipient of the data.
+We use the EU Commission's standard contractual clauses for the transfer of personal data to third countries (SCC) to ensure an appropriate level of protection for the recipient of the data (adjusted according to Swiss law, if applicable and required).

 You have the option of accessing the SCC via the link provided or requesting a copy from the data protection officer.